lovebrew/lovebrew.github.io/building.md

 ### Variable & Function Names

-* Variable names should be in camelCase
+- Variable names should be in camelCase.
-* Class names should be in Titlecase
+- Class names and their functions should be CamelCase.
-    - Functions should be as CamelCase
+  - Examples: `JoystickModule` versus `Channel`.
-* Lua wrapper functions should be treated like class Function names
+- Lua wrapper functions should be placed in a respective `Wrap_{type}` namespace.
+  - These functions will also be in CamelCase.

 ## Debugging Crashes